C8forT/ScrcpyWiFi/README.md

     git clone https://github.com/C8forT/ScrcpyWiFi

-    or create a text file in the directory of your choice, and name the file (e.g., ScrcpyWiFi.sh).
+OR create a text file in the directory of your choice, and name the file (e.g., ScrcpyWiFi.sh).
 Then copy the ScrcpyWiFi.sh script code into the text file you just created (now it is a script file), then save and close the file.

 V.  Make the script file executable: